Bradley Shavit Artson: Leadership

 Artson has served on the faculty of the Wexner Heritage Foundation and as a speaker for UJC/Federation communities.

+Artson, together with his deputy dean Rabbi Cheryl Peretz, were the subject of an internal investigation at AJU that took place in 2024.
+The investigation was prompted by complaints, made over the previous two decades by former rabbinical students, alleging a pattern of male favoritism and disrespectful treatment.
+The investigation completed in June 2024, although AJU has not released the report publicly.
+The Rabbinical Assembly is undertaking a similar probe, which as of July 2024 is still in progress.

 Personal

 Artson is married to Elana Shavit Artson, and they are the parents of twins, Shira and Jacob.